fusioncharts/dev_centre_docs/chart-guide/gauge-and-widgets-guide/angular-gauge.md

 The chart will look as shown below:

-**<chart>**
+{% embed_chart gauges-and-widgets-angular-example-5.js %}

+Click [here](http://jsfiddle.net/fusioncharts/qmfofgwk/ "@@open-newtab") to edit the above chart.

-> Note that in the above sample, the shadow has been hidden through the use of the `fint` theme.
+> In the above sample, the shadow has been hidden through the use of the `fint` theme.
 Shadows might interfere with the border color.

 ## Configure border cosmetics for each color range